What are the 3 Credit Bureaus for Business All About?

 This section also adds a Composition Credit Appraisal.
 This number runs 1 through 4, and it reflects D&B’s overall rating of a business’s creditworthiness.
 Lower numbers are better.
 A D&B rating might look like 3A4.

-Numbers range from 1 to 5.
-1 is businesses least likely to fail.
-5 is firms most likely to fail.
+Numbers range from one to five.
+One is businesses least likely to fail.
+Five is: firm is most likely to fail.
 The Financial Stress Class measures likelihood of failure.

 The Credit Score Class measures how often a company is delinquent in paying its bills.
-Numbers range from 1 to 5.
-1 is businesses least likely to be late.
-5 is firms most likely to be late making payments.
+Numbers range from one to five.
+One is businesses least likely to be late.
+Five is: firm is most likely to be late making payments.
 More granular scores run from 101 to 670.
 670 is the highest risk.

 D&B also offers:

 Dun & Bradstreet also sells CreditSignal®.
 You can view four Dun & Bradstreet business credit scores and ratings for 14 days.
-Get unlimited access to inquiry, legal event, and trade payment summary data.
+Get unlimited access to inquiry, legal event, and trade payment summary data on your business credit report.

 Receive email notifications when a change occurs in your business credit report.
 Free alerts to changes to these D&B® scores and ratings, including your D&B PAYDEX score.
 CreditSignal is free.

-Experian focuses on providing data and analytics to help businesses better assess risk.
-They use both consumer and business credit information to gauge risk.
-They have found that blended data and reports work a lot better for them.
+Experian focuses on providing data and analytics on their business credit reports to help businesses better assess risk.
+They use both consumer and small business credit information to gauge risk.
+They have found that blended data and reports work a lot better for them to see if a company has good business credit.

 For troubled businesses, blended scores dropped an average of 30% over the four quarters leading up to a bad event.
 But the owner’s consumer scores showed no statistically significant decline during the same period.